 The NOAA Environmental Literacy Program has developed a Community Resilience Education Theory of Change to lay out the conceptual framework of how education can lead to increased community resilience, which serves as the overarching philosophy guiding its grants program.
 This theory of change is a living document that will be updated regularly to reflect progress made by the Environmental Literacy Program, the grantees, as well as other contributions to the field of resilience education.

 You can view summaries for resilience-related ELP grant competitions as well as the full text of each competition’s federal funding opportunity below.
-To see all ELP awards, visit the Grants page.2020-2021: Supporting the education of K-12 students and the public for community resilience
+To see all ELP awards, visit the Grants page.2022-2023: Increasing community resilience to extreme weather and climate change NOAA-SEC-OED-2022-2006995

 Competition summary Competition summary Competition summary